 - Each parent’s custodial responsibilities (by percentage)

-You should consult with a qualified child support attorney for help completing Form No. 14.
-Because they have more experience, they can help you ensure you accurately complete the information and have a clear idea of what the presumed support payment would be.
+You should consult a qualified child support attorney for help completing Form No. 14.
+They have more experience.
+They can help ensure you accurately complete the information and understand the presumed support payment.

 How Are Child Support Payments Made?

 Once the child support orders are established, the custodial parent can receive payments in a variety of ways, such as:

 - From the other parent (directly)

 - Via Income Withholdings from the payee’s paychecks